 Injuries Suck! - Here’s What I’m Learning From Mine

 Right now, I’m dealing with a hip flexor strain.
 It’s actually something I had a couple of years ago back in Canada—but this time it came back harder.
-I felt it during training and tried to push through, but deep down I knew something wasn’t right.
+I felt it during training and tried to push through, but after a few training sessions, I could tell it was getting worse.
 Since then, I’ve been off the pitch with both Estoril and Trajouce, and honestly, it’s been one of the most frustrating things I’ve had to deal with since moving to Europe.

 The Mental Side of Being Injured